cribeiro84/azure-devops-pull-request-hub/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Carlos Alessandro Ribeiro** - [cribeiro84](https://github.com/cribeiro84)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/cribeiro84/azure-devops-pull-request-hub/graphs/contributors) who participated in this project.

 ## License